AltheaFoundation/althea-L1-docs/docs/join-testnet-4.md

 You will need to wait for your Althea node to fully sync before progressing in the instructions </br>

-You can issue the following command to check the sync status of the Gravity Node </br>
+You can issue the following command to check the sync status of the Althea Node </br>

 ```bash
 althea status 2>&1| jq .SyncInfo.catching_up